 Our clients come in struggling with hard questions.
 “What are my chances of getting pregnant?”
 “Should I get an abortion?”
 “How much does an abortion cost?”
 We cannot lighten the importance of those questions – but we can make sure that a woman is able to receive answers in the most comfortable and respectful environment possible.
 One staff member, Glenda, explained it this way: “I want to treat everyone with respect without judging their circumstances in a way that they feel understood, supported, and cared for.”

-To make sure we are providing that kind of caring experience, we invite every client we serve to complete a Review of Avenue Women’s Center.
+To make sure we are providing that kind of caring experience, we invite every client we serve to share their experience at Avenue Women’s Center.
 Here are some highlights from our April Reviews:

 The information provided here is general in nature.
 It is not a substitute for a consultation with a medical professional.
 Before any medical procedure, it is imperative that you discuss your personal medical history, risks, and concerns with your doctor.
 If you have questions during or after a procedure, your doctor should be immediately contacted.
 Avenue Women’s Center is not an emergency center.
 If you are experiencing severe symptoms, such as bleeding and/or pain, seek immediate medical attention.
 Contact your physician, go to an emergency room, or call 911.